Open Theses

 Neuromorphic computers, i.e., computers which design is inspired by the human brain, are mostly intended for machine learning.
 However, recent results show that they may prove advantageous for NP-complete optimization problems as well.
 In this area they compete with (future) Quantum Computers, especially with Quantum Annealing and Adiabatic approaches.
 The goal of this project is to explore the SpiNNaker systems avaialable at GWDG regarding their use in this type of problems.
 A successful project would encompass the implementation of a toy problem comparing it to implementations on other platforms.

 Improving I/O performance is critical for optimizing the overall efficiency of HPC systems.
 Enhanced I/O performance leads to faster data processing, which is crucial for AI workloads that require quick and efficient handling of large datasets.
-The thesis should be focused on Analyzing different I/O metrics, in HPC systems, and/or developing models to predict I/O performance, especially under AI workloads which are data-intensive and have unique I/O patterns.
-The ultimate goal is to improve the performance and reliability of HPC systems, making them more effective for advanced computational tasks, including AI applications.
+The first step to have a good performance, is a good understang of that, and therefore the project should focus on Analyzing different I/O metrics in HPC systems and/or developing models to predict I/O performance, especially under the pressure of AI workloads that are data-intensive and have unique I/O patterns.

 Secure Real-Time Inference on Medical Images: A Comparative Study on High-Performance Computing SystemsApply